 Aviation Management (AM)

-- Provides technical and management skills for students interested in working in aviation related positions other than flight.
+- Provides technical and management skills for students interested in working in ground-based aviation positions.

-A variety of scholarships ranging from $500 to $1500 are available to full-time aerospace technology students on a competitive basis.
-Credit is awarded for internships/co-ops with aerospace companies and airports.
-Internships/co-ops are also possible.
+A variety of scholarships ranging from $500 to $1500 are also available to full-time aviation technology students on a competitive basis.
+Credit is awarded for aviation related internships.